semashkinvg/DataVault/README.md

 This repository relates to Data Vault 2.0 methodology introduced by Daniel Linstedt.
 This is the try to implement the methodology and see how it works in real business area - Government Contracts

-# Rules
+## Rules
 The rules below are what I'm going to implement within this repository.
 However, it might have some discrepancies from the real methodology

-## Hub
+### Hub
  - Relates to the only one business entity (business key)
  - Hash Key is generated using SHA1 from business key (even though it's composite)

- ## Link
+### Link
  - Relationship between hubs or/and satellites
  - Hash Key is generated using SHA1 from all the business keys consisted within current Link table

- ## Satellite
+### Satellite
- - Describes the hub
+ - Describes the hub or link
- - The attribues are grouped by meaning within one Satellite (Say the contract has dates and status, so that the contract hub will have at least two satellites)
+ - The attribues are grouped by meaning within one Satellite (Say, the contract has dates and status, so that the contract hub will have at least two satellites - one for status and others for dates)